shashismg/chatbot_openai_streamlit_domain_specific/README.md

 4. **Error Handling**:
    - If there is any error while making an API call (e.g., invalid API key, API rate limits, etc.), the chatbot displays a user-friendly error message.

+5. **User-Friendly API Key Error**:
+   - If the user tries to interact with the chatbot without providing the API key, a clear error message will be shown asking them to enter the key, and this message will be added to the chat history.